pfandie/go_cloud_auth/README.md

 Shortcut to help on this issue:
 * one extra sh session
-* password prompt on every sh session
+* password is prompt on every sh session
 * extra dbus session for every sh

 `apt-get install gnome-keyring dbus-x11 searhorse`